 In most cases your co-pay for an office based procedure is a small fraction of what it would be in a hospital.
 This will vary from one insurance policy to the next but we can check your individual policy for specifics.

 As of July 14, 2009 many office-based procedures can only be performed in an accredited office.
 Specifically, any procedure that requires more than minimal sedation must be accredited by a New York State approved accreditation agency.
 The accreditation process is complex, rigorous and demanding.
 In order to achieve accreditation we spent nearly a year developing protocols, policies and procedures and honing our skills.
 We are proud to be one of the few accredited gynecology office in Western New York!
 No doubt others will follow in the years ahead.
 Our staff has worked diligently to bring the highest quality office-based surgical facility available in Western New York.
-Our office passed our accreditation survey in December of 2020 with flying colors!
+Our office passed our accreditation survey in December of 2020 with flying colors and we are prepared for another survey in 2023!
 It says a great deal about our commitment to quality healthcare and infection control.